Strike action: France

-In France, the first law aimed at limiting the ability of workers to take collective action was the Le Chapelier Law, passed by the National Assembly on 14 June 1791 and which introduced the "crime of coalition."
+In France, the first law aimed at limiting the ability of workers to take collective action was the Le Chapelier Law, passed by the National Assembly on 14 June 1791, which introduced the "crime of coalition."
 In his speech in support of the law, the titular author Isaac René Guy le Chapelier explained that it "must be without a doubt permitted for all citizens to assemble," but he maintained that it "must not be permitted for citizens from certain professions to assemble for their so-called common interests."

 Strike actions were specifically banned with the passage of Napoleon's French Penal Code of 1810.
-Article 415 of the Code declared that participants in an attempted strike action would be subject to an imprisonment of between one and three months and that the organizers of the attempted strike action would be subject to an imprisonment of between two and five years.
+Article 415 of the Code declared that participants in an attempted strike action would be subject to an imprisonment of between one and three months, and that the organizers of the attempted strike action would be subject to an imprisonment of between two and five years.

-The right to strike under the current French Fifth Republic has been recognized and guaranteed by the Preamble to the French Constitution of 27 October 1946 ever since the Constitutional Council's 1971 decision on the freedom of association recognized that document as being invested with constitutional value.
+In 1971, the Constitutional Council made a decision on the freedom of association, which recognized the preamble to the French Constitution of 27 October 1946 as being invested with constitutional value.
+This recognized and guaranteed the right to strike under the current French Fifth Republic.

 A "minimum service" during strikes in public transport was a promise of Nicolas Sarkozy during his campaign for the French presidential election.
 A law "on social dialogue and continuity of public service in regular terrestrial transports of passengers" was adopted on 12 August 2007, and it took effect on 1 January 2008.

+Germany

+In Germany, a freedom to strike is not an explicit part of the constitution, but derived from the constitutional freedom of association in Article 9 of the Basic Law.
+However, the Basic Law bans civil servants from going on strike, and the Federal Constitutional Court confirmed that teachers were not permitted to strike.
+As of December 2023, the matter whether the decision violated teachers' human rights under the European Convention of Human Rights (ECHR) is pending at the European Court of Human Rights.

+Legal rules concerning strikes have been developed mainly by court decisions: strikes have to be organized to be organized by a trade union, they need to aim at wages or working conditions, follow a principle of reasonableness and only be a last resort in a labor dispute.
+Strikes are explicitly linked to the negotiation of collective agreements.
+Strikes with political goals not resolvable by collective agreements are generally considered illegal in Germany, however, the extent of this prohibition and its compatibility with European law and especially the European Social Charter have remained a debated question.